111th Rifle Corps: Garrison duty

 After the Riga Offensive, the corps, with the 189th and 196th Divisions and the 14th Fortified Region, was made responsible for the defense of the eastern coast of the Pärnu Bay and Riga Bay from Ranna in southern Estonia to Sildzeņi in northern Latvia and garrisoning Pärnu, Ainaži, Salacgrīva, and other large settlements along the coastline by an order of 21 October.
 The corps and the 14th Fortified Region were headquartered at Pärnu, while the 196th was at Ainaži and the 189th at Kodara.
 While on garrison duty, the corps conducted combat training in preparation for participation in the blockade of the Courland Pocket.
 The 189th and the 196th would remain with the corps for the rest of the war.
-Transferring the 14th Fortified Region and its defensive sector to the direct subordination of the army headquarters, the corps made a march of between 170 to 200 kilometers to Riga between 16 and 19 February 1945 to hold defensive positions on Riga Bay.
+Transferring the 14th Fortified Region and its defensive sector to the direct subordination of the army headquarters, the corps made a march of between 170 and 200 kilometers to Riga between 16 and 19 February 1945 to hold defensive positions on Riga Bay.
 The 189th was headquartered in the artillery barracks in Čiekurkalns, the 196th in the western part of Riga, and the corps at Vecmīlgrāvis.